If you have questions regarding the application and funding process, please contact the Galveston Bay Estuary Program at GBEP@tceq.texas.gov.

 • Supporting management measures and watershed-based plans

-• Monitoring and research that evaluates GI effectiveness in water quality and soil health
+• Monitoring and Research that evaluates green infrastructure effectiveness

 NRU

-– Special emphasis on projects addressing seagrasses, intertidal reef/shell hash, and benthics
+• special emphasis on projects addressing seagrasses, intertidal reef/shell hash, and benthic mapping.

 PPE